Nabelaldwese/holbertonschool-shell/basics/README.md

 - 11-lists: lists all files (including hidden) of ., .., and /boot in long format
 - 12-file_type: prints the type of /tmp/iamafile using the file command
 - 13-symbolic_link: creates a symbolic link named __ls__ to /bin/ls in the current directory
+- 14-copy_html: copies *.html to parent only if missing or older (cp -u)